Photographic Contributions for Guidebooks

 2) Please email photos one at a time. ie. each photo attached to a separate message.
 Your email must not exceed 10MB.

-3) Please include name of route, grade, names of climbers and name of person to be credited with the photo in each of your messages.
+3) You must include name of route, grade, names of climbers (where known) and name of person to be credited with the photo in each of your messages.